thomasekdahlN/wealthprognosis-app/AI-INSTRUCTIONS.md

 Always show tooltips in graphs.
 Always use year as x axis in graphs.
 Do not redirect on save unless explicitely asked for it.
 Use filament Money cast for all database fields handling money/amount.
+Ff more than two parameters are sendt/returned a value object is prefered).
+But always consider what is the bestr architectural solution.
+Create all value object before they are returned with the name of the function as the first text, and log the content befor returning.